 Stakeholders noted that sedimentation in ditches and streams contributes to flooding by reducing storage and flow conveyance capacity.
-There is a clear understanding among producers that sedimentation directly results in reduced drainage.
+There is a clear understanding among producers and the NPBDD that sedimentation directly results in reduced drainage.
 Stakeholders identified channel maintenance as a continual problem.
-The presence of Herbicide-resistant weeds in the watershed may result in increased cultivation (i.e., decreased no-till practice), which could increase erosion and sediment loads.
+The presence of herbicide-resistant weeds in the watershed may result in increased cultivation (i.e., decreased no-till practice), which could increase erosion and sediment loads.
 MDEQ has determined that there is a high probability that sediment loads in Porter Bayou are at such levels that they interfere with fish and other wildlife.
-High sediment loads can affect aquatic life by causing reduced visibility (when the sediment issuspended in the water column) or by changing stream habitat when the sediment is deposited (e.g., covering spawning areas).
+High sediment loads can affect aquatic life by causing reduced visibility (when the sediment is suspended in the water column) or by changing stream habitat when the sediment is deposited (e.g., covering spawning areas).
 The sediment TMDL recommended that sediment loads be reduced, although the recommended percent reduction was not specified.

-4.3.1 Locations where Sediment is an Issue
+4.3.1 Locations Where Sediment is an Issue

-MDEQ has identified the entire stretch of Middle Porter Bayou as not supporting its designated use of aquatic life support due to sediment.
-Producers and other stakeholders believe erosion and sedimentation is an issue throughout the watershed.
+MDEQ has identified Upper Porter Bayou as not supporting its designated use of aquatic life support due to sediment.
+Producers, the NPBDD, and other stakeholders believe erosion and sedimentation is an issue throughout the watershed.